Reflections Student art by - Annika S, Duluth

 Nonprofits in Minnesota require no less than three on the board of directors, Minnesota PTA requires a President, Secretary & Treasurer, but we encourage you to fill your board with other posistions that will benefit your operations in tne long run. (examples: Vice President, Volunteer Coordinator, Fundraising Chair, Communications, Membership Chair, Programs Coordinator)

 Use the PDFs and the video above for your first informational meeting.
 Visit PTA.org for even more resources and information on the advocacy work of PTAs across the country.
+Connect with Minnesota PTA to request a rep from our association to provide answers to your many questions.

 We look forward to working with your school community to bring PTA resources and advocacy to your students!
 Please review the Application for Affiliation, the officer eleigibility form, and complete the last two pages.
 Return your application to our office by email at mnpta@mnpta.org and we will connect back with you shortly.